-At well over $20,000USD this is the most expensive gas grill on the market (not counting the four burner version).
+At well over $25,000USD this is the most expensive gas grill on the market (not counting the four burner version).
 But more than being a status symbol, the Kalamazoo is a powerful grilling machine.
 As a true hybrid grill, this model can burn practically any fuel, has an impressive rotisserie system, and a pair of high power side burners.
 Whether as a standalone grill, or part of a full outdoor kitchen, this is the grill to aspire too.

 Fire Magic Diamond Echelon E1060S

 At nearly ten feet end to end, this grill has it all, and what it doesn't come standard with, can probably be added on.
 Four burners can pump out 110,000 BTUs under the more than a thousand square inches of primary cooking space.
 That's about seven and a half square feet of cooking space.
-Add into this to super charged side burner whose two burners can pump out 60,000 BTUs and you have one of the largest, most powerful, and most versatile gas grills on the market.
-At around $12,000USD depending on configuration, it isn't cheap, but you actually get your money's worth with this grill.
+Add into this a supercharged side burner whose two burners can pump out 60,000 BTUs and you have one of the largest, most powerful, and most versatile gas grills on the market.
+At around $13,000USD depending on configuration, it isn't cheap, but you actually get your money's worth with this grill.
 Fire Magic is a powerhouse in outdoor cooking and has been around for decades.
 They dominate the high-end grill market with their superior products and one of the largest lines of outdoor kitchen appliances.

-Twin Eagles 42-Inch
+Twin Eagles 54-Inch

 Looks are a matter of opinion, but in my opinion, the Twin Eagles Gas Grills are the best looking in the world.
 But appearance is only part of the picture.
-This three burner gas grill has power, superior construction, and an obsessive attention to detail.
+This four burner gas grill has power, superior construction, and an obsessive attention to detail.
 Designed by Dante Cantal, the da Vinci if grill design, this gas grill offers exactly what the serious outdoor chef wants, a grill that works beautifully.
-There are larger models of this grill, and like the others on the list comes as part of a collection of outdoor kitchen products (all equally impressive in design).
-I picked this size because it is the most popular and the one that hits that balance between being big enough to handle most everything and being just too big to be practical.
+This is the largest models of this grill, and like the others on the list comes as part of a collection of outdoor kitchen products (all equally impressive in design).
+This monster of a grill offers 1000 square inches (nearly 7 square feet), making it one of the largest gas grills on the market.
 Give Twin Eagles a look.
 You won't be disappointed.

-DCS Professional 48-Inch
+DCS Series 9 Evolution 48-Inch

 Relatively new to the market, the Hestan product line has quickly emerged as a serious competitor.
 With an innovative design, the nearly $12,000 (depending on configuration) gas grill comes in multiple colors, heavy construction and a wide range of features.
 In the standard configuration, this grill comes with four 25,000 BTU burners (any number of which can be swapped for infrared burners).
-This gives it up to 100,000 BTUs under 782 square inches of primary grilling space.
+This gives it up to 100,000 BTUs under 774 square inches of primary grilling space.
 This is a lot of power.
 Add to it two side burners and an infrared rotisserie burner and this is one hot grill.
 The cooking grates are thick stainless steel plate.
 One standout feature of this grill is that the rotisserie burner is top mounted and can be used not only for rotisserie cooking to as a salamander style broiler.